 The On-Site Wastewater Training Center (Training Center) is located at the Park Department's Valley Water Mill Equestrian Center and was constructed using 319 grant funding acquired by the WCO.
-The Training Center provides a hand's on-outdoor classroom for instructing onsite wastewater treatment system installers as well as the general public on correct installation and maintenance of different on-site wastewater systems.
+The Training Center provides a hand's on-outdoor classroom for Greene County to train on-site wastewater treatment system installers as well as the general public on correct installation and maintenance of different on-site wastewater systems.
 The center has many different types of on-site wastewater treatment systems built above-ground, or partially buried so that OSW installers can view the correct installation and function of each type of system.
-There is a standard lateral trench, shallow placement lateral trench, low pressure pipe (LPP) lateral field, pump-togravity laterals, and a drip irrigation field.
-The various types of septic and pump tanks are also installed onsite with a standard septic tank, a pump tank, a peat-filled pre-treatment and aeration unit and a lagoon.
 Proper installation and maintenance of these systems is the first step in ensuring that untreated sewage effluent does not reach our waterways either as surface runoff or in groundwater that recharges the areas many springs.
 Contractors are not allowed to install OSW systems in Greene County unless they have been licensed by the Missouri State Department of Health and Senior Services (HSS) and successfully completed the certification training conducted by Greene County staff at the Training Center.
 Installer certification lasts for three years at which time the installer must take a re-certification training conducted by Greene County staff in order to maintain their ability to install OSW systems in Greene County.
-Greene County conducts two certification classes each year at the Training Center for new OSW installers (one in the spring and one in the fall) and also conducts two re-certification classes each year (one in the spring and one in the fall).
+Greene County conducts two certification classes each year at the Training Center for new OSW installers (one in the spring and one in the fall) and also conducts two recertification classes each year (one in the spring and one in the fall).
 Certification/re-certification class training materials (power point slides, code books, permit examples) are available to view upon request during audits of Greene County's MS4 program.
-The Missouri Department of Health and Senior Services also utilizes the Training Center for state certification of on-site wastewater system installers.